Physics major Jomardee Perkins awarded Founders Fellow Research Scholarship

 The UW Bothell class of 2017 includes two graduates in Physics.
 We celebrate these graduates and this milestone in the new Physics degree program.
-“The best part about building a new physics program at UW Bothell is working with our inspiring physics students,” said Joey Shapiro Key, assistant professor in physics.
+"The best part about building a new physics program at UW Bothell is working with our inspiring physics students," said Dr. Joey Shapiro Key, assistant professor in physics.
 Our two stellar grads, Josh Christensen and Holly Gummelt, have truly left their mark on campus and in the Physics program.
 Congrats, Holly and Josh!

 Read more about Josh and Holly on the UWB News page

 Dr. Erin Hill, Physics, recognized for innovative use of technology in the classroom

 June 8, 2017